 will not be delivered as early as they are needed.
-A necent planning papeal by the developers of Canleigh Road in PortChester has highlighted the need for new homes to be built soorce that can be additionable promote the company of the company of the appeal field that new housing was not being brought forward quickly enough in the Berough.
-As a result, Fareham needs to address this immediate need for housing, particularly over the next feet years, whist developing a new Local Plan that will accommodate all housing need up until 2006.
+A necent pinning papeal by the developers of Canleigh Road in Portchester has highlighted the need for new homes to be built somet that can be added to special field that the second proper section of the appeal field that new housing was not being brought forward quickly enough in the Berough.
+As a result, Fareham needs to address this immediate need for housing, particularly over the next feely sure, whist developing a new Local Plan that will accommodate all housing need up with 2004.

-Fareham needs more new homes now
+new homes now